Joint Relational Database Generation via Graph-Conditional Diffusion Models: Joint Modeling of All Tables with Graph-Conditional Diffusion Models

 A crucial property of our reverse process formulation is the following: due to the multi-step nature of diffusion models, the denoising of node $\node$ is not restricted to only conditioning on its $K$-hop neighborhood, but can extend to further away nodes.
 To see this, let us consider two consecutive timesteps and identify which nodes in $\features^{(t+1)}$ influence $\attr_\node^{(t-1)}$.
 From Equation \ref{eq:reverse_factorization}, we see that from $t\to t-1$, only nodes in $\features_{\node, K}^{(t)}$ influence $\attr_\node^{(t-1)}$.
 However, from $t+1 \to t$, all nodes in $\features_{\node, K}^{(t)}$ are in turn influenced by nodes in their respective $K$-hop neighborhood at time $t+1$, which will indirectly influence $\attr_\node^{(t-1)}$.
 These nodes form the subgraph $\graph_{\node, 2K}^{(t+1)}$, and by induction on the number of diffusion steps, we can show that $\attr_\node^{(t)}$ is influenced by $\graph_{\node, NK}^{(t+N)}$ at time $t+N$, meaning that our model can in principle model interactions between node pairs that are $\gO(TK)$ hops away in the graph during the whole reverse diffusion process.
-Empirically, this is shown by the model using $K=1$ and is able to capture higher-order correlations well (See Section \ref{sec:experiments} for detailed experiments).
+Empirically, this is demonstrated by our model, which uses $K=1$ and effectively captures higher-order correlations (See Section \ref{sec:experiments} for detailed experiments).

 In the case of Gaussian diffusion, the reverse process is also Gaussian: $p(\attr_\node^{(T)}) = \gN(\attr_\node^{(T)}; \vzero, \mI)$ and $p_\theta(\attr_\node^{(t-1)}|\graph_{\node, K}^{(t)}) = \gN(\attr_\node^{(t-1)};\vmu_\theta(\graph_{\node, K}^{(t)},t), \sigma_t^2 \mI),$ where $\vmu_\theta$ is a neural network that learns to approximate the less noisy state of node $\node$ given its neighborhood at time $t$, and $\sigma_t$ is a hyperparameter.